lalitadithya/NVSentinel/docs/configuration/fault-quarantine.md

 The Fault Quarantine module isolates nodes with detected hardware or software failures by cordoning and/or tainting them.
 This document covers all Helm configuration options available for system administrators.

-## Prerequisites

-- NVSentinel installed in your Kubernetes cluster
-- Understanding of Kubernetes taints, cordons, and node scheduling
-- Familiarity with CEL (Common Expression Language) syntax
-- MongoDB or PostgreSQL datastore configured

 ## Configuration Reference

 ### Module Enable/Disable